SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

 Eastern noblemen learn to ride and shoot from boyhood.
 In battle they form great arms of light cavalry — scouting, raiding, screening, and delivering devastating volleys of arrows on the move.
 The wealthiest don heavy armour and take up the lance, but most eastern armies are composed almost entirely of these swift, deadly riders.
 Not all are nobles; many are mercenaries, Turanian nomads, caravan guards, or frontier police.

-- *Culture Note:* Desert Kingdom, or Sarmatian only
+- *Culture Note:* Desert Kingdom, or Hun only
 - *Attribute Points:* DEX +1, AGI +1, INS +1, REA +1
 - *Money:* 180 denarii
 - *Specialization:* Fighting — **Archery** *(with a secondary focus on Tactics — Cavalry)*